Mikaela/mikaela.github.io/IRC/Supybot.html.md

 There are also two active Supybot forks, known as [Limnoria] and [Gribble], which are actively developed and have fixed these issues.
 If you want permanent solution, you should install either of them.

 I recommend [Limnoria], because it seems to be more active (activity of [Gribble] isn't announced anywhere) and it has additional commands, translations and new plugin called [PluginDownloader], which makes installing of 3rd party plugins easy.
+Ohloh supports comparing different projescts, [here is comparsion of Limnoria, Gribble and Supybot](https://www.ohloh.net/p/compare?project_0=Limnoria&project_1=Gribble%3A+Support+Bottie&project_2=Supybot).

 <strong>If you use Debian/Ubuntu or any Debian based distribution, you can get [stable version of Limnoria here] or [testing version here].</strong>